urbanairship/ruby-library/docs/sms.rst

 SMS Channel Lookup
 ------------------

-Looking up an SMS channel requires a sender and an msisdn to be set.
+Looking up an SMS channel requires a sender and an MSISDN to be set.

 .. code-block:: ruby